Kirsum/learngit/readme.txt

 Buite a new branch!

-this is from not interesting
+this is from not interesting!